digital-societies-institute/digital-societies-institute/questions.md

 ### 2. How does the use of **distributed ledger** technology affect (in the short and long term) the level of trust in collective decisions?

-### 3. How does the use of a **social rewarding system** affect (in the short and long term) the level of participation in collective decision-making?
+### 3. How does the use of a **digital rewarding system** affect (in the short and long term) the level of participation in collective decision-making?

 ### 4. How the technology can be used to allow customized and personalized execution of collective decisions for different persons in different contexts (**liquid contracts**)?